aurorascharff/rsc-workshop/STEPS.md

 ## DAY 1

+## Ask attendees position, first name, experience/what type of project and tech stack

 ## Slides: Introduksjon til Rendering on the Web and Next.js App Router

 ### Intro: Create a Next.js app